gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Apply plugins from init and settings scripts (i)

 The `Gradle` type, which is configured by init scripts, and the `Settings` type, which is configured by settings scripts, now accept plugins.
+Previously, you could apply scripts to these types, but not binary plugins.

-This means that you can now package up init or settings logic in a binary plugin and apply this plugin from the appropriate script, in exactly the same way you do for projects.
+This change means that you can now package up init or settings logic in a binary plugin and apply this plugin from the appropriate script, in exactly the same way you do for projects.
+And this means that you can reuse and share these plugins in exactly the same way.

 ## Fixed issues